Physics Capstone Options

 All physics students must complete a capstone, but there are options:

 - BSEP students must take the Senior Design course Phys 797 (two credits in fall and two in spring)

 - BS Astronomy option students must take Phys 795 (research) and 799 (senior thesis).

 - BS and BA Physics majors may do EITHER the thesis or the senior project.
 The thesis requires that students do a substantial bit of research with a faculty member (about 100 hours or more).
 Typically, this research started at the latest the fall of their senior year, and could have begun much earlier.
-The research portion can be done for credit (through Phys 795) or for pay, or for a mixture (as long as it was at different times).
+The research portion is done for credit through Phys 795 or Inco 790.
 The project is a much more flexible way of meeting the capstone requirement (see possibilities below in the course description).

 For examples of past theses and projects, visit the UNH reposistory and search on "physics"

 - Students must submit a proposal (sample proposal) for their capstone experience to Prof. Karl Slifer by week ten (first Friday in November for May grads or first Friday in April for December grads).This proposal should be about one page, single spaced and begin with a the motivation for your project.
 This should be followed by about a somewhat detailed description of exactly what you plan to do, how you will do it, and a timeline of when major tasks will be accomplished.
 Your goal is to convince us that you have a good chance of making significant progress on the task you have set out to do.

 - Students sign up for the course by emailing Katie Makem, cc'ing thier capstone advisor, and stating which class (797, 798 or 799) they want to sign up for.
 Katie will set up a unique course for each advisor.